seamapi/react/README.md

 - `SEAM_PUBLISHABLE_KEY`: The Seam publishable key to use with the examples.
 - `SEAM_USER_IDENTIFIER_KEY`: The Seam user identifer key to use with the examples..
-- `STORYBOOK_SEAM_ENDPOINT`: The Seam endpoint to use with Storybook.
 - `STORYBOOK_SEAM_PUBLISHABLE_KEY`: The Seam publishable key to use with Storybook.
 - `STORYBOOK_SEAM_USER_IDENTIFIER_KEY`: The Seam user identifer key to use with Storybook.